Alena Schillerová: Minister of Finance

 On 13 December 2017, following that year's national elections, Schillerová was appointed Minister of Finance in the cabinet of incoming Prime Minister Andrej Babiš, as an independent.
 At the end of June 2018, Babiš proposed Schillerová again for the post of Minister of Finance in his second cabinet.
 She was appointed by Zeman again on 27 June 2018, and became Deputy Prime Minister on 30 April 2019.

 During her tenure, the government introduced a 7% digital tax in 2019 aimed at boosting state revenue by taxing advertising on global internet firms like Google and Facebook, based on earlier ideas for pan-European legislation.

 During the COVID-19 pandemic, Schillerová was one of the key figures determining the government's economic strategy, as well as designing the support programme for the self-employed.
-According to Neolivní, she lives with an income of CZK 173,000 per month in a 100m2 luxury apartment on Salvátorská Street in Prague 1, while the state pays for her living expenses.
+According to Neovlivní, she lived with an income of CZK 173,000 per month in a 100m2 luxury apartment on Salvátorská Street in Prague 1, while the state paid for her living expenses.